redirectto/thprac-steam-proton-wrapper/README.md

 On Linux, this isn't the case.
 Due to the compatibility layer used to run the games, launching them from outside the Steam client will make Steam unable to detect that they are running.
 This means that, while using thcrap, Steam integration won't be available, your playtime won't be tracked, and your friends won't be able to see that you are playing weird indie Japanese shmups.

 Also, with Steam Play/Proton, it is expected that you can run your games without having to mess around with Wine.
 For Touhou, it's annoying having to fire up Wine to be able to set-up the translation patches, and then having no proper integration with Steam when trying to play the games.
+It gets more annoying when trying to also launch thprac specially with non-steam games.

 ## How to use
 [Here's a video tutorial](https://www.youtube.com/watch?v=6rZxeyILYmo) by [Maxmani](https://www.youtube.com/c/Maxmani).